Bede237/alx-pre_course/README.md

-this repository  holds the content of all the task done in this project
+this repository  holds ther content of all the task done in this project but in the master branch